-The Fund lists and principally trades its Shares on the Cboe BZX Exchange, Inc. (the "Exchange").
-Market prices may differ to some degree from the net asset value of Shares.
-Unlike mutual funds, the Fund issues and redeems Shares at net asset value only in large blocks of Shares called "Creation Units."
+The Fund lists and principally trades its Shares on the Cboe BZX Exchange, Inc. ("Cboe" or the "Exchange").
+Market prices may differ to some degree from the NAV of Shares.
+Unlike mutual funds, the Fund issues and redeems Shares at NAV only in large blocks of Shares called "creation units."
 The Fund is a series of the Trust and is an actively managed exchange-traded fund organized as a separate series of a registered management investment company.